shanzi/algo-notes/useful_knowledge/newtons_method.md

 Where $$a = \left\lfloor \frac{p}{q}\right\rfloor$$ and $$b$$ is the remainder of $$\frac{p}{q}$$.
 Hence we can transform ration power into calucation of two integer power and one $$n$$th root.

+Newton's method is converging quite fast.
+It has square convergence which means after each itertion the number of effective digitals can be doubled.
+So we can generally regard our $$n$$th root program to be a $$O(\log N)$$ algorithm.
+However, there are cases in which this method may not converge at all.